Friend and foe, world leaders coming together for Mandela

 Much of the logistical plan is based on South Africa's hosting of the 2010 soccer World Cup.
 Even though Pretoria refused to discuss Mandela's funeral arrangements before his death, it has been laying the preparations for years.

-"We're obviously not starting from scratch in terms of organisation," Monyela said.
+"We're obviously not starting from scratch in terms of organization," Monyela said.
 "We've got a system that kicks into play whenever you've got events of this magnitude."

 Besides security, the memorial at the 95,000-seat stadium near Soweto presents officials with a diplomatic minefield - trying to avoid a chance standoff in the rest rooms, say, between Mugabe and Tony Blair, the former British prime minister whom he has denounced as a "little boy" and a "liar".